zlxi02/zlxi02/README.md

 # Hi!
 I'm Zach

-I'm currently building Agentforce at Salesforce ☁️.
+I'm a PM at @Inferact.

 Previously, I was:
+- ☁️ Product at Salesforce
 - 🔭 Founder of Enflux AI (Recruiting platform)
-- 🌱 Stanford CS / ML (Model Fine-tuning, NLP, Human-Centered AI)
+- 🌱 Stanford CS / ML (NLP, HCAI)
-- 📊 Business Analyst at McKinsey

 📫 You can reach me at zachary.xi@gmail.com or via LinkedIn.
 <!--